wagov/soc-onboarding/technical-guidance/baseline-event-ingestion.md

   - [4.3.
 High return on investment](#43-high-return-on-investment)
 - [5.
 Detection Analytics](#5-detection-analytics)

-This document and associated checklist is intended to be used as a high-level self assesment to determine coverage quality of an operational SIEM environment for a typical organisation.
+This document and associated checklist is intended to be used as a high-level self assessment to determine coverage quality of an operational SIEM environment for a typical organisation.

 ## 1. Service Model Context